CodeLinaro-mirror/la_kernel_y2038-endgame/Documentation/kbuild/kconfig-language.rst

 	bool "foo"
 	default y

+- uses dependencies: "uses" <symbol>

+  Equivalent to: depends on symbol || !symbol Semantically it means, if FOO is enabled (y/m) and has the option: uses BAR, make sure it can reach/use BAR when possible.
+  For example: if FOO=y and BAR=m, FOO will be forced to m.

+  Note:
+      To understand how (symbol || !symbol) is actually computed, please see `Menu dependencies`_

 - reverse dependencies: "select" <symbol> ["if" <expr>]

   While normal dependencies reduce the upper limit of a symbol (see